Ryu Seong-hie: The King's Letter

+Working with Choi Dong-hoon

 Assassination

-Assassination was the first collaboration between Ryu Seong-hie and director Choi Dong-hoon.
-The film is set in 1933 Seoul and Shanghai during the Japanese occupation of Korea.
-It follows a group of Korean resistance fighters, with a particular focus on the female assassin Yeom Seok-jin, as they plot to assassinate a high-ranking Japanese officer.
-Once again, Ryu encountered the difficult task of recreating a historical era, as there were only a few movies and dramas set in the Japanese colonial period compared to the present day.
+The 2015 period action film Assassination marked the first collaboration between Ryu and director Choi Dong-hoon.
+Set in 1933 during the Japanese occupation of Korea, the film follows resistance fighters plotting to assassinate a Japanese officer and a pro-Japanese collaborator.

-The production design team invested significant effort into recreating the atmosphere of 1930s Gyeongseong and Shanghai.
-Ryu paid close attention to even the smallest details, such as incorporating an advertising sign for the 1933 film King Kong as Yeom Seok-jin exits the theater.
-To depict the scenery of 1930s Shanghai, known for its unique fusion of Eastern and Western cultures, they utilized the Shanghai Chedun Film Park, which reconstructed the old Nanjing Road spanning over 600,000 square feet—the busiest street in Shanghai.
-They also filmed scenes depicting the streets of Gyeongseong and the Mitsukoshi Department Store there.
-In the film, the Mitsukoshi Department Store, now located at the site of Shinsegae department store in Myeong-dong, serves as a significant location representing the contrast between different cultural principles.
-It symbolizes the modernity of 1930s Gyeongseong and holds a crucial role in the narrative.
+Ryu pointed out that visual records from the 1930s are surprisingly rare in film and television.
+To bridge this gap, the design team focused on the sharp aesthetic differences between the architectural fusion of Gyeongseong and the bustling streets of Shanghai.
+The Shanghai Chedun Film Park served as the filming location for 1930s Shanghai, including the iconic Nanjing Road.
+The team also built a set for the Mitsukoshi Department Store (now the site of Shinsegae in Myeong-dong), which serves as a symbol of 1930s Gyeongseong.
+They took great care to recreate its opulent atmosphere, even including period-accurate details like a promotional sign for the 1933 film King Kong.
+The realistic production design of Assassination immersed lead actress Jun Ji-hyun in the era, making her forget she was on a film set.

 At that time, Gyeongseong was so wealthy and luxurious that I was surprised when I looked at the historical data, The upper class lived extremely extravagant lives, and at the pinnacle of this opulence was the Mitsukoshi Department Store, which reflected the imperialist cultural policies.
 It was already magnificent in reality, but the director wanted the space to appear even more splendid.
 We established the principle of starting truthfully with thorough historical research, but finishing the space in a way that satisfies the audience's fantasy and fits the spectacle of the movie.
 When you step inside the department store, the space is so overwhelmingly luxurious that you don't even dare to fight back.